Fixed Home Equity Loan vs Home Equity Line of Credit (HELOC)

 • Interest Rates: While fixed rates offer stability, you still want the lowest one possible.
 For a HELOC, look at the initial “teaser” rate and the “index” rate it will adjust to.

 • Fees: Ask about application fees, appraisal fees, and closing costs.
-Some lenders, like your local credit union, might have lower fees or even waive them entirely.
+Some lenders, such as your local credit union, may offer lower fees or even waive them entirely.

 • Repayment Terms: For a fixed loan, understand the length of the repayment period.
-For a HELOC, make sure you’re clear on the draw period, the repayment period, and any potential interest-only payment options.
+For a HELOC, ensure you understand the draw period, repayment period, and any potential interest-only payment options.

 Tap to read the details of a Benchmark home equity loan vs. the ultimate flexibility of a Benchmark HELOC.